Roll of the Peerage: Background

 On 11 November 1999, the House of Lords Act 1999 received royal assent and took effect, removing the automatic right of hereditary peers to a seat in the House of Lords.
 Until that date anyone succeeding to a title in the peerages of England, Scotland, Great Britain or the United Kingdom and proving succession received a writ of summons to Parliament.
 All peers receiving such writs were enrolled in the Register of Lords Spiritual and Temporal, a document maintained by the Clerk of the Parliaments.

 The Register of Lords Spiritual and Temporal was not a complete roll of the peerage.
 Succession to a title in the Peerage of Ireland had never conferred an automatic right to a writ of summons in the United Kingdom Parliament, although from 1801 to 1922 elected representative peers from the Irish peerage did receive writs.
 A similar system of representation operated for peers of Scotland from 1707 to 1963, when the right to a writ of summons was extended to all peers of Scotland.
 However, the register was an officially compiled roll recording a large proportion of the hereditary peerages of the United Kingdom and its constituent kingdoms.

-Under the House of Lords Act 1999, the only peers receiving writs of summons to Parliament are life peers and 92 representatives of the hereditary peerages of England, Scotland, Great Britain and the United Kingdom.
-Seventy-five of these representatives are elected by and among the hereditary peers themselves, and fifteen are elected by the whole House from those ready to serve as deputy speakers or in any office that the House may require; the remaining two have automatic seats in virtue of their offices of state as Earl Marshal and Lord Great Chamberlain respectively.
-These 92 and any other hereditary peers who may wish to stand in by-elections for the 90 elected representative seats are the only hereditary peers currently recorded for parliamentary purposes.
-This falls considerably short of the coverage achieved by the old Register of Lords Spiritual and Temporal, and shorter still of being a full register of hereditary peers.
+Under the House of Lords Act 1999 (as enacted), the only peers receiving writs of summons to Parliament were life peers and 92 representatives of the hereditary peerages of England, Scotland, Great Britain and the United Kingdom.
+Seventy-five of these representatives were elected by and among the hereditary peers themselves, and fifteen were elected by the whole House from those ready to serve as deputy speakers or in any office that the House required; the remaining two had automatic seats in virtue of their offices of state as Earl Marshal and Lord Great Chamberlain respectively.
+These 92 and any other hereditary peers who wished to stand in by-elections for the 90 elected representative seats were the only hereditary peers recorded for parliamentary purposes.
+This fell considerably short of the coverage achieved by the old Register of Lords Spiritual and Temporal, and shorter still of being a full register of hereditary peers.

+As of 2026, the only peers receiving writs of summons to Parliament are life peers.

 Royal warrant of 2004

-The royal warrant of 1 June 2004 had the express aim of remedying this situation as far as possible, stating in the preamble the desirability of a full record of the peerage.
+The royal warrant of 1 June 2004 had the express aim of remedying the situation as far as possible, stating in the preamble the desirability of a full record of the peerage.
 It cited as its model the creation of the Official Roll of the Baronetage, achieved by royal warrant of Edward VII on 8 February 1910, and established an analogous roll for recording peers of all five peerages recognized in the United Kingdom.
 The warrant was published in the London Gazette on 11 June 2004.